amirkode/go-mongr8/README.md

 However, we will continue our efforts to provide support for future updates.

 ## Contribution
-Coming soon
+We welcome contributions to **go-mongr8**!
+If you'd like to contribute, please submit a pull request with your changes.
+If you find any issues, please report them in the issue tracker.

 ## License
-Copyright (c) 2023-present-present [Authors](https://github.com/amirkode/go-mongr8/blob/main/AUTHORS) and Contributors.
+Copyright (c) 2023-present [Authors](https://github.com/amirkode/go-mongr8/blob/main/AUTHORS) and Contributors.
 Logo was created by [Bing Chat](https://bing.com).

 Go-mongr8 is distributed under the [MIT License](https://opensource.org/license/mit/).